LiveRamp/kube_deploy_tools/documentation/kube_manifests_with_erb.md

 All .yaml and .yaml.erb files in `kubernetes/` are templated out into the `build/kubernetes/` directory with `bundle exec kdt render_deploys`.

+Kubernetes manifests can be in subdirectories of any depth in the `kubernetes/` directory for organization purposes.

+## Examples

 Examples of `kubernetes/` directories with .yaml and .yaml.erb files are [arbortech/workspace](https://git.***REMOVED***/arbortech/workspace), [kube-infra](https://git.***REMOVED***/OpsRepos/kube-infra), and [k8s-reaper](https://git.***REMOVED***/OpsRepos/k8s-reaper).

-Kubernetes manifests can be in subdirectories of any depth in the `kubernetes/` directory for organization purposes.

 ## ERB variables